 (AKA Kewl Forge / Grauvell Kona Molokai / Tubertini AP Power)

 Today we examine Ryobi's flagship spinning reel, the Carnelian.
 For those who are not familiar with the brand, Ryobi is a Japanese company better known for its power tools, and in the 1990s it was considered one of the big three Japanese fishing gear makers.
-Their flagship reel back then "Fishing Safari" was regarded as being in the same league as Shimano's Stella and Daiwa's Team Daiwa X heavy duty saltwater reels.
-Here is a part of an ad for the original Japanese made Fishing Safari that I saved on my computer about 15 years ago.
+Their flagship reel "Fishing Safari" was at one point considered in the same league as Shimano's and Daiwa's flagship heavy duty saltwater reels.
+Here is a part of an ad for the original Japanese made Fishing Safari that I saved on my computer about a decade ago.

 The full ad is too long to post here, but the rest of it showed some of its features, including patented ones such as "Rotary Flat Oscillation", and that thing which allows the spool to be changed without changing the drag setting, later incorporated in Accurate's TwinSpin reel.
 Anyhow, sometime around the year 2000 Ryobi sold the fishing branch of its business to a Chinese firm, and since then all Ryobi reels have been made in China.
 They still make the Safari 5000A to the original design except with a round handle knob, and it still has a loyal following despite the old design and lack of modern features such as the instant anti-reverse, essential for serious jigging and popping work.